Links on Android Authority may earn us a commission. Learn more.

 Can the government really see everything you do online?

 Believe it or not, there isn’t a “yes” or “no” answer to this question.
-Some people might think that the government is actively spying on all its residents.
+Some people in the United States might think the government is actively spying on everyone.
 There’s a conception that a team of FBI agents is assigned to you, specifically, and watching everything you do online.

-In the United States, though, this is almost assuredly not the case for the average person.
+In the US, though, this is almost assuredly not the case for the average person.
 However, even if the government isn’t actively monitoring your internet habits, there is very little stopping it from getting that information.